1990 Colombian presidential election: Background

 The elections took place in the context of a long history of the tumultuous political environment of Colombia.
 After gaining independence in 1810, Colombian politics were dominated for thirty years by the conservatives, centrists, and federationists.
 Conservatives wished to maintain the role of the Catholic Church in society, centrists desired a centralized and powerful government with the authority to appoint leaders across the nation, and federationists wanted a nation composed of autonomous states joined by a central and limited government.
 Eventually the Social Conservative Party (PSC) and Liberal Party (PL) gained prominence, respectively associated with the Catholic clergy and with the merchants/artisans.
 After years of political violence and instability between the parties, they formed the National Front, which alternated office between the two every four years.
 This excluded leftist political organizations, prompting the formation of guerrilla groups like FARC, ELN, and the EPL in the 1960s followed by the April 19 Movement (M-19) in the 1970s.
 Eventually, the elections opened up to competition, leading to 12 main parties competing for office in the 1990 election.
 This even included the then demilitarized M-19 candidate Antonio Navarro Wolff.

 Assassinations

-On 11 October 1987, potential candidate Jaime Pardo Leal was assassinated.
+On 11 October 1987 potential candidate Jaime Pardo Leal was assassinated.
 On 3 March 1989 an attack at El Dorado airport led to the death of Patriotic Union leader José Antequera and injured future president Ernesto Samper.
 On 18 August the same year, Luis Carlos Galán, the Liberal Party's nominated presidential candidate and favourite for the election, was shot on stage during a rally.
-César Gaviria then became the party's main candidate; on 27 November Avianca Flight 203 was bombed in an attempt to kill him.
-Gaviria survived, but 107 people died.
+César Gaviria then became the party's main candidate; on 27 November Avianca Flight 203 carrying 107 people on board was bombed in an attempt to kill him.
+Gaviria did not board the flight and was safe, but everyone on board died, as well as three people on the ground who were hit by falling debris.

 On 22 March 1990 Bernardo Jaramillo Ossa, the candidate of the Patriotic Union, was assassinated, resulting in the party pulling out of the elections.
 Another assassination occurred on 26 April, when the AD/M-19's candidate Carlos Pizarro Leongómez was killed.